dmlarionov/RabbitMQ.TraceableMessaging/README.md

 ## Exceptions can be thrown

-Exceptions defined in namespace `RabbitMQ.TraceableMessaging.Exceptions` can be thrown:
+Exceptions defined in namespace `RabbitMQ.TraceableMessaging.Exceptions` can be thrown by `RpcClient`:

 - `ForbiddenException` - The server understood the request but refuses to authorize it.
 Equivalent of HTTP 403.
 - `UnauthorizedException` - Lacks of valid authorization token.
 Like HTTP 401.
 Should lead to authorization round trip.
 - `RequestFailureException` - The server cannot process due to something.
 Like HTTP 500.
 - `InvalidReplyException` - The client can't read the response.

-Following exceptions from other namespaces can be thrown by the client:
+Following exceptions from other namespaces can be thrown by `RpcClient`:

 `System.TimeoutException` - reply didn't arrive in time.